lauralwd/metagenomicspractical/Bonus_exercise.md

 Let's continue with marker `PF01668.13` for it is present in all 6 bins.

 Extract the sequences of marker `PF01668.13` with grep (read the grep manual and use the `-A`option.
 Write the output to the new file `PF01668.13.fasta`.

 ## Allign and inspect
+Now we will allign the protein sequences we have just acquired!
+Use MAFFT (command `mafft -h`) on automatic settings, write your alignment to `PF01668.13.mafft.fasta`

+Alignments can differ in quality.
+Go to [Jalview online](http://www.jalview.org/jalview-js/JalviewJS.shtml) to visualise your alignment.
+If an alignment has many gaps, you may need to edit it.
+You will learn more about alignments later in the Introduction to bioinformatics course!
+For now, we will just continue with this result.

 ## Create a tree
+Here, we are working with a small alignment, so both Fasttree and IQ-TREE will be very fast.
+If you have very big alignments (either long sequences or many sequences) you may want to try Fasttree before you invest a long calculation time in IQ-TREE.

 ### Fasttree
+Use the `fasttree` command on default settings to create a tree, this should be near instantaneous.

 ### IQ-TREE
+Now use `iqtree` to make another tree

+use automatic model selection (no extra options needed

+use iqtree 'ultra fast bootstrapping' with  a 1000 bootstraps.

+Note that IQ-TREE generates a lot of output files, you may want to create a new directory, move in there and then run IQ-TREE like this: `iqtree -s ../PF01668.13.mafft.fasta -....`

 ## Inspect tree
+Find both tree files, and upload them to [iTOL](https://itol.embl.de).
+Create an account if you haven't yet, you will need it later in the Introduction to bioinformatics course.